dmcfigueira/basic_sensor/README.md

 # Context
-This repository contains the source code for an example sensor project, which basically:
+This repository contains the source code for an example sensor project, which:

 - Simulates sensor data
 - Stores the simulated data into a ring buffer